DevOps-MBSE/AaC/docs/source/project_documentation/user_guide/model_definitions.md

 ### Defining System Behavior In Models

-Each `model` should define one, or more, `behavior`s that describe the component's behaviors.
-These behaviors include a description of `input`s, `output`s, and `scenario`s that show how the `model` interacts with different components in the system.
+Each model should define one, or more, `behavior`s that describe the component's behaviors.
+These behaviors include a description of `input`s, `output`s, and `scenario`s that show how the model interacts with different components in the

 ```{eval-rst}